Learning Listening Skills With Your Pup

 One great game to play with your pup is the "Hot & Cold" game uses verbal communication and vocal tone to help your Newf find a hidden treat or toy.
 Hide a treat when your dog is not looking.
 Use a calm tone for colder if your pup moves away from the hidden treat.
 Use a more excited tone for “hotter” as your pup gets closer to the hidden treat.
 This game increases listening skills.
 It also helps build the special “language” shared by you and your Newf.

-Avoid the sand traps: be patient and consistent, praise well for successes, and don’t let your attention lapse at the wrong moment.
+Patience, consistency and timing are the keys, don’t let your attention lapse at the wrong moment.
 Reward the right behaviors and reward with good timing.
 Remember that random reward is a powerful motivator, and that can work for you or against you (if your puppy learns to recognize when your attention is elsewhere).
 Use what you learn about your puppy to help him continue to learn.
 The reward for your efforts is the companion of a lifetime!

 Reasons for a Dog Not to Listen

 What do you think could be reasons why your pup might not listen to you?